microsoft/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

 ### Azure Arc-enabled Kubernetes

-ArcBox for DataOps deploys two Kubernetes clusters to give you multiple options for exploring Azure Arc-enabled Kubernetes capabilities and potential integrations.
+ArcBox for DataOps deploys three Kubernetes clusters to give you multiple options for exploring Azure Arc-enabled Kubernetes capabilities and potential integrations.

-- _**ArcBox-CAPI-Data**_ - A single-node Rancher K3s cluster which is then transformed to a [Cluster API](https://cluster-api.sigs.k8s.io/user/concepts.html) management cluster using the Cluster API Provider for Azure (CAPZ), and a workload cluster (_ArcBox-CAPI-Data_) is deployed onto the management cluster.
+- _**ArcBox-CAPI-Data-xxxx**_ - A single-node Rancher K3s cluster which is then transformed to a [Cluster API](https://cluster-api.sigs.k8s.io/user/concepts.html) management cluster using the Cluster API Provider for Azure (CAPZ), and a workload cluster (_ArcBox-CAPI-Data_) is deployed onto the management cluster.
 The workload cluster is onboarded as an Azure Arc-enabled Kubernetes resource.
-ArcBox automatically deploys multiple [GitOps configurations](https://azurearcjumpstart.io/azure_jumpstart_arcbox/DataOps/#gitops-configurations) on this cluster for you, so you have an easy way to get started exploring GitOps capabilities.
-- _**ArcBox-K3s**_ - One single-node Rancher K3s cluster running on an Azure virtual machine.
+ArcBox automatically deploys an Azure Arc Data Controller, an Active Directory connector and an Azure Arc-enabled SQL Managed Instance on top of the connected cluster.
+- _**ArcBox-AKS-Data-xxxx**_ - An AKS cluster that is connected to Azure as an Azure Arc-enabled Kubernetes resource.
+ArcBox automatically deploys an Azure Arc Data Controller, an Active Directory connector and an Azure Arc-enabled SQL Managed Instance on top of the connected cluster.
+- _**ArcBox-AKS--DR-Data-xxxx**_ - An AKS cluster that is deployed in a separate virtual network, designating a disaster recovery site.
 This cluster is then connected to Azure as an Azure Arc-enabled Kubernetes resource.
-ArcBox provides the user with [PowerShell scripts](https://azurearcjumpstart.io/azure_jumpstart_arcbox/DataOps/#additional-optional-scenarios-on-the-arcbox-k3s-cluster) that can be manually run to apply GitOps configurations on this cluster.
+ArcBox automatically deploys an Azure Arc Data Controller, an Active Directory connector and an Azure Arc-enabled SQL Managed Instance on top of the connected cluster.
+This cluster is then configured with _ArcBox-CAPI-Data-xxxx_ to be part of a distributed availability group for disaster recovery.

 ### Sample applications

-ArcBox for DataOps deploys two sample applications on the _ArcBox-CAPI-Data_ cluster.
-The cluster has multiple [GitOps configurations](https://docs.microsoft.com/azure/azure-arc/kubernetes/conceptual-gitops-flux2) that deploy and configure the sample apps.
-You can use your own fork of the [sample applications GitHub repo](https://github.com/microsoft/azure-arc-jumpstart-apps) to experiment with GitOps configuration flows.
+ArcBox for DataOps deploys two sample applications on the _ArcBox-CAPI-Data-xxxx_ and the _ArcBox-AKS--DR-Data-xxxx_ clusters.

 The sample applications included in ArcBox are:

-- [Hello-Arc](https://github.com/microsoft/azure-arc-jumpstart-apps/tree/main/hello-arc) - A simple Node.js web application.
-ArcBox will deploy **three Kubernetes pod replicas** of the _Hello-Arc_ application in the _hello-arc_ namespace onto the _ArcBox-CAPI-Data_ cluster.
+- **Bookstore** - An MVC web application.
+ArcBox will deploy **one Kubernetes pod replica** of the _Bookstore_ application in the _arc_ namespace onto the _ArcBox-CAPI-Data-xxxx_ and the _ArcBox-AKS--DR-Data-xxxx_ clusters.

-- [Bookstore](https://release-v0-11.docs.openservicemesh.io/docs/getting_started/quickstart/manual_demo/) - A sample microservices Golang (Go) application.
-ArcBox will deploy the following **five different Kubernetes pods** as part of the Bookstore app.
+- **DB Connection app** - An MVC application.
+ArcBox will deploy **one Kubernetes pod replica** as part of the Bookstore app.

   - _bookbuyer_ is an HTTP client making requests to bookstore.
   - _bookstore_ is a server, which responds to HTTP requests.
 It is also a client making requests to the _bookwarehouse_ service.